cmccabe/lksmith/README.md

 TODO
 -------------------------------------------------------------
+* Expose the lock APIs to client code.
+This will make Locksmith usable in code that implements its own locking primitives.
 * Support pthread rwlocks
 * Support pthread barriers
 * Add the ability to dump out debugging information about the state of all locks on command.